Guides to shaping great products

 Instead of focusing on the B2B service that was bringing money, the founders went back to the core idea – provide the best way to learn a language, free of charge.

 They started showing ads at the end of a lesson with an option to pay for the ads-free experience.
-Combined, this earned the company almost $180 million in 2020.
+Combined, this earned the company $16.6 million of net profit in 2023.

 The key to succeeding with an ad-based model is to make it your ads as unobtrusive as possible.
 User experience is still the king!